isomerpages/moe-marisstellahigh/_admission/Direct School Admission (DSA)/DSA Process.md

 **How To Apply**

 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from 4 May 2023, 11 am to 31 May 2023, 3pm.
+The application is free-of-charge and will be open from X May 2024, 11 am to XX May 2024, 3pm.
 For more details, please refer to MOE website – [https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec).

 In your submission, please provide information such as position played in the sports, belt attainment in taekwondo, wushu specialization, instrument played and grade level, whichever is applicable for the talent area that you are applying.
 This information will help in the shortlisting and arrangement of selection exercise schedule.